OpenFreeEnergy/gufe/docs/installation.rst

     $ mamba install -c conda-forge ipywidgets

-For an optimal experience we recommend installing the optional packages at the same time you install **gufe**:
+For an optimal installation experience we recommend installing the optional packages at the same time you install **gufe**:

 .. code-block:: bash